kubernetes/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 ### Limiting access of etcd clusters

-After configuring secure communication, restrict the access of etcd cluster to only the Kubernetes API servers.
-Use TLS authentication to do so.
+After configuring secure communication, restrict the access of the etcd cluster to only the Kubernetes API servers using TLS authentication.

 For example, consider key pairs `k8sclient.key` and `k8sclient.cert` that are trusted by the CA `etcd.ca`.
 When etcd is configured with `--client-cert-auth`